 Good Colour Selection

 Contrast is very important when it comes to a user experience, bad contrast can be hard on the eyes.
 Good colour selection also makes a website visually appealing.
 Colours can also be important when it comes to brand recognition.
 Colours are associated with different things, sometimes these associations are personal.
 However, often they’re universal, giving visitors instant information about the website that they are visiting, just from the colours used.

 Website graphics can be used for a few different reasons.
 Info graphics can provide useful information, these can also be shared on image sites like Pinterest and Instagram.
 Images can also be there for enhancing visuals and the general aesthetics of the website.
 With a text rich website images are often good for breaking up the content and adding variety to the site.
 Ideally your image will do all these things.
 Something to keep in mind is, if you over use images they can slow down your website, harming the performance and user experience.

 Font Size & Website Responsiveness

-As mentioned before, too many images, or un-optimized images can slow down the site.
+As mentioned before, too many images, or un-optimized images can slow down the website.
 You also need to make sure your website doesn’t have anything unnecessary running which can slow it down.
-A good example of this would be a WordPress website having too many unnecessary plugins or themes installed, which can slow it down.
+A good example of this would be a WordPress website having too many unnecessary plugins or themes installed that can slow it down.
 Website speed is a ranking factor in SEO, website speed affects bounce rates and user retention rates.